Marrow (character): Dawn of X

-Somewhere later down the line; after the new mutant nation of Krakoa was established and declared its independence upon the world stage, Professor X offers amnesty to all of mutant kind in the form of an invite to their personal island nation.
-Even the more socially abrasive amongst Homo Superior are welcomed amongst their growing numbers, as Marrow could be seen amongst an enclave of villainous mutants who accepted his summons.
-She is now a duly recognized citizen of the mutant nation.
+After Krakoa is established as a mutant nation, Professor X offers amnesty to all mutants in the form of an invite to Krakoa.
+Marrow is seen amongst an enclave of villainous mutants who accept his summons, becoming a citizen of Krakoa.

 Powers and abilities

 Marrow possesses the ability to enhance the growth of her skeletal structure.
 She uses her power in many ways, including the creation of knuckle guards, spears, and projectile spikes.
 She also has a healing factor and enhanced immune system, much in the same vein as Wolverine since every time a bone is ripped out a wound which remains closes itself soon after.
 Her bones seem to be much more durable than normal; she had easily survived heavy hits in multiple areas of her body.
 Flag-Smasher hit her twice on the head with his mace without much damage, and Sabretooth likewise threw her against a wall without harm.
 Marrow also jumped off the Brooklyn Bridge twice (something that would have resulted in death or at least crippling injuries) without any major damage, being able to walk away from the scene.
 She possesses two hearts to compensate for her random bone growth as well, so when Storm ripped one out she was able to survive.

 Marrow is also more agile and stronger than the average woman in her age group and physical condition, and has excellent tracking skills.